-Extraordinary experiences with raptors make for deep thoughts (refreshed Nov 2022)
+Extraordinary experiences with raptors make for deeper thoughts (refreshed Nov 2022, Jan 2024)

 I lie in a rowing boat, rod to one side, drifting across the lake in the Welsh mountains listening to brown trout rising.
-Gazing up, my eyes focus on two spots getting larger by the second…they loom into view, I realise it’s a peregrine stooping – its prey, no cover in sight, a blur heads directly for me…..splash!
-The falcon, ripping air, veers off as a racing pigeon emerges from the water to bob nervously on the stern of the boat.
-I continue on fishing with the pigeon until it makes a break for home.
+Gazing up, my eyes focus on two spots getting larger by the second…they loom into view, I realise it’s a peregrine stooping – its prey, with no cover in sight, a blur heading directly for me…..splash!
+The falcon, ripping air, veers off as a racing pigeon emerges from the water.
+It continues to bob nervously on the stern as I continue fishing with the pigeon until it makes a break for it.

 Squeezed, mobbed, bounced

-Close up, working close to Langholm moor’s nesting hen harriers.
-Being chivied from a secret osprey nest by a protective landowner in the 80s.
-Mobbed by hobbies while swimming illegally in a reservoir.
-A barn owl hovering feet from my face while out wildfowling on an early dawn.
+Close up, working with Langholm moor’s nesting hen harriers and weighing buzzards.
+Mobbed by hobbies while I swam illegally in a reservoir.
+A barn owl hovering feet from my face while out at dawn wildfowling on a Welsh estuary.
+While another one died in a Bedfordshire roadside field.

 Curious on intra-guild

 But I check myself.
-An adoration of birds of prey pervades.
-But do we risk diverting our gaze from important conservation issues with this groupthink reverence towards raptors?
-How in fact is nature operating in a far-from-perfect human-dominated habitat-depleted ecosystems?
+Our present fascination (and past fear) of birds of prey persists.
+But do we risk missing important conservation issues with unquestioning reverence towards raptors?
+How is nature operating in a far-from-perfect human-dominated habitat-modified and often depleted ecosystems?

 The reintroduction of raptors is an attractive well-researched idea.
 Intraguild predation* of native smaller raptor is an unattractive under-researched idea.

 Raptors assemblages in the UK are changing.
-It may not be obvious intra-guild predation.
-But the ‘furtive’ kestrel I observed trying to stoop in on silage harvest field voles was not the confident falcon I once knew.
-The lazy group of red kites had instilled the ‘ecology of fear‘ into the lesser raptor.
+It may not be obvious intra-guild predation (blue on blue).
+But the ‘furtive’ kestrel I observed trying to stoop on field voles in a silage field was not the confident falcon I once knew: a languid group of red kites had instilled the ‘ecology of fear‘ into this diminutive bird.
 Anecdotal, sure.
 Pure correlation, yep.
 Red in tooth and claw, fine.
-A new mix of raptors, OK.
-And keep a weather eye on other reasons such as miss-use of rodenticides or wind farms.
+A new mix of raptors, excellent.
+Oh, and keep an eye on other impacts from use of rodenticides to renewable target-crunching wind turbines.

-But perhaps, as goshawk hunt kestrel, and golden eagles snack on hen harriers, we might owe these complex bird of prey interactions a little more research before some lesser species start dropping too far below the conservation concern radar.
+But perhaps, as goshawk hunt kestrel, golden eagles snack on hen harriers and even white-tailed eagles, I suggest we might owe complex bird of prey interactions a little more research before some species drop too far below the conservation concern radar.

-Addendum – Prof Ian Newton’s talk – 50 years of Raptor Research, 2017 (incl. intraguild).
+50 years of Raptor Research, Newton (2017).
 Full pdf of paper marked * above

 Do ‘well-fed raptors lay more eggs’? see Conservation Evidence research papers